pcdshub/lucid/docs/source/grid.rst

 to select the row grouping and column groupings respectively.

-Each unique string (case-sensitive) found in the group key metadata for the active devices will create an additional row or column in the grid.
+Each unique string (case-sensitive) found in the group key metadata for the active devices will create an additional row or column in the grid with the corresponding header text.
 The rows and the columns will each be sorted in alphabetical order.

-Each device will be added to a single square cell in the grid that corresponds with its metadata sorting.
+Each device indicator will be added to a single square cell in the grid that corresponds with its metadata sorting.

-This involves the following features:
+This provides the following features:

-- An alarm indicator that represents the device's worst alarm state
+- An alarm indicator that represents the device's worst alarm state, with mouseover text that will show more precise information
 - The option to click the cell and select the device name to open the device's ``typhos`` screen in the right-hand dock area
-- The option to click the row or column header to select the device name for the same purpose as above
+- The option to click the row or column header to select the device name for the same purpose as above, where the devices can be from any cell in the corresponding row or column.

 Limitations
 -----------

-There are currently no configuration options for row/column ordering or customization of the happi search used to accumulate devices.
+- There are currently no configuration options for row/column ordering or customization of the happi search used to accumulate devices.
-The only way to adjust the grid is to carefully manipulate the ``happi`` database.
+- The only way to adjust the grid is to carefully manipulate the ``happi`` database.
-There are no options for changing the sizes of cells or the sizes of the alarm indicators held inside the cells.
+- There are no options for changing the sizes of cells or the sizes of the alarm indicators held inside the cells.